Kudlow on Trudeau: 'It was a betrayal'

 Kudlow was speaking following the G7 summit in Canada on Saturday.
 As Trump flew from the summit with US allies to a planned meeting with North Korean leader Kim Jong Un in Singapore, he lashed out at Trudeau for what he said were his "false statements" at a news conference and said the US would not endorse the G7 communique, a negotiated statement on shared priorities among the group.

-Trudeau said in the news conference Saturday that Canada will "move forward with retaliatory measures" on July 1 in response to the Trump administration's decision to impose tariffs on steel and aluminum imports from Canada, the European Union and Mexico.
+Although it is unclear which of Trudeau's statements Trump was calling false, Trudeau said in the news conference Saturday that Canada will "move forward with retaliatory measures" on July 1 in response to the Trump administration's decision to impose tariffs on steel and aluminum imports from Canada, the European Union and Mexico.

 "I have made it very clear to the President that it is not something we relish doing, but it something that we absolutely will do," Trudeau said.
 "Canadians, we're polite, we're reasonable, but we also will not be pushed around."